clturner/higher_level_programming/0x00-python-hello_world/README.md

 * What are indexing and slicing in Python

-* What is the official Holberton Python coding style and how to check your code with PEP 8
+* What is the official CodeSchoolSF Python coding style and how to check your code with PEP 8

 ---
 File|Task